 To continue or modify the RAM under such circumstances, the commission must find that it provides the electric utility with a sufficient opportunity to earn a fair rate of return on equity and the tariff sheets filed to implement the RAM must conform to the RAM approved by the commission.
 Any RAM and periodic adjustments to the FAR shall be based on historical fuel and purchased power costs and fuel-related revenues.

-(C) The commission may take into account any change in business risk of the electric utility resulting from discontinuance of the RAM in setting the electric utility’s allowed return on equity in any general rate proceeding, in addition to any other changes in the electric utility’s business risk.
+(C) The commission may take into account any change in business risk of the electric utility relating to discontinuance of the RAM in setting the electric utility’s allowed return on equity in any general rate proceeding.

 (4) Requirements for Electric Utilities That Have a RAM.
 If the commission grants, modifies or continues an electric utility’s RAM, the electric utility shall: